Personalised Consults

 Where intervention would be unsafe, premature, or unnecessary

-We’ll look across symptom history, health timeline, stress physiology, lifestyle factors, and any relevant testing you’ve already done.
+We’ll draw from your symptom history, health timeline, stress physiology, lifestyle factors, and any relevant testing you’ve already completed.

 By the end of the session, you should have: